ics-software-engineering/play-example-mysql/README.md

 ==================================

 An easy way to test your local MySQL installation is to run this sample application (play-example-mysql).
-This application minimally enhances the default Play application with a single entity (PageRetrieval), an instance of which is created and saved in the MySQL database each time the home page is retrieved.
-The index controller is modified to retrieve the total number of PageRetrieval instances from the database each time a request for the home page is received, and print that out that total in the home page as illustrated in the following screen shot:
+This application minimally enhances the default Play application with a single entity ([PageRetrieval](https://github.com/ics-software-engineering/play-example-mysql/blob/master/app/models/PageRetrieval.java)), an instance of which is created and saved in the MySQL database each time the home page is retrieved.
+The [index controller](https://github.com/ics-software-engineering/play-example-mysql/blob/master/app/controllers/Application.java) is modified to retrieve the total number of PageRetrieval instances from the database each time a request for the home page is received, and creates a string indicating the total in the home page.

+The following screen shot illustrates the running application:

 ![screenshot](https://raw.github.com/ics-software-engineering/play-example-mysql/master/doc/play-example-mysql-home.png)

+**Running this application**

 To get this application to run, just do the following: